Future of Equestrian Sport Alliance (FESA): FESA announces a strategic collaboration with Athena Hepburn

 MADRID, Jan.
-15, 2026 /PRNewswire/ -- Future of Equestrian Sport Alliance (FESA) is pleased to announce a collaboration with Athena Hepburn, an international dressage rider competing at the highest level of the sport.
+15, 2026 /PRNewswire/ -- Future of Equestrian Sport Alliance (FESA) is pleased to announce a collaboration with Athena Hepburn, a dressage rider competing at the highest level of the sport.

 Athena A. M. Hepburn is a passionate and dedicated dressage rider and trainer with a strong foundation in natural horsemanship, specializing in the Parelli method.
-With extensive training under renowned professionals Luis Lucio and Juan Matute, she combines behavioral psychology and effective communication techniques to build strong, harmonious relationships with horses.
+She combines behavioral psychology and effective communication techniques to build strong, harmonious relationships with horses.

 This collaboration aligns fully with FESA's mission as a Geneva-based international alliance dedicated to protecting, modernising and securing the future of equestrian sport in the face of today's challenges - including animal welfare, sustainable performance, innovation and societal expectations.